futurejones/swift-arm64/swift-ci-docker/README.md

 For more examples and ideas, visit: https://docs.docker.com/get-started/
  ```
  Docker is now installed.
-For more information Docker installation go to [Docker Docs](https://docs.docker.com/engine/install/ubuntu/)
+For more information on Docker installation go to [Docker Docs](https://docs.docker.com/engine/install/ubuntu/)

 # Building Docker Images - The Dockerfile
 Docker images are built from `Dockerfiles`.
 The `Dockerfiles` used for building `swift-arm` are based on the official `Dockerfiles` from [swift-docker](https://github.com/apple/swift-docker/tree/master/swift-ci).